All Episodes

 Because that's not why Democrats get the votes of 75% of the Hispanic population.

-Okay, folks, a brief time out here as we continue on open line Friday.
+Okay, folks, a brief time out here as we continue on Open Line Friday.

 Don't go away.

-El Rushbaugh and the Excellence in Broadcasting Network.
+Okay, we're back, Al Rushbaugh, and the Excellence in Broadcasting Network.

 Ladies and gentlemen, you know me.